 Prepare the Vanilla Icing

-In a small bowl, whisk together the powdered sugar, whole milk, and vanilla extract until smooth.
+In a small bowl, whisk together the powdered sugar and whole milk until smooth.

 Drizzle icing over cooled cookies and allow to set before serving.
 My husband insists that I put lots of icing on his cookies.

 My husband devours these oatmeal cookies by the handful.
-This recipe makes a lot of cookies, but you’ll be glad you made plenty when you see how fast they disappear.
+This recipe makes a lot of cookies (5-6 dozen), but you’ll be glad you made plenty when you see how fast they disappear.
 They also make great holiday gifts.
 Feel free, however, to halve this recipe to make 2-3 dozen cookies.

 Old-Fashioned Oatmeal Cookies